SomeshRao007/GitOps-Pipeline-with-Argo-CD-in-Kubernetes/README.md

 __vollaaa!!__

 > Note:
-> > if u delete the pod youcannot access to my webite (TRY ON UROWN)
+> > If u delete the pod youcannot access to my webite (TRY ON YOUR OWN)

 ## Deploy the Application Using Argo CD